Skip to main content

 Prerequisites

-- Audio Input requires a resolvable speech-to-text deployment.
-The system first uses Settings → Artificial Intelligence → Default Deployments and then falls back to the first available deployment that supports speech-to-text (for example, Azure Speech or OpenAI Whisper).
+• Audio Input requires a Default Speech-to-Text Deployment configured in Settings → Artificial Intelligence → Default Deployments (any deployment supporting the ISpeechToTextClient interface, such as Azure Speech or OpenAI Whisper).

-- If an AI Profile leaves its chat model set to Default deployment, chat sessions use Default Chat Deployment from Settings → Artificial Intelligence → Default Deployments and otherwise fall back to the first available chat deployment.
+• If an AI Profile leaves its chat model set to Default deployment, chat sessions use Default Chat Deployment from Settings → Artificial Intelligence → Default Deployments after checking the connection-level default.

 Configuring Chat Mode

-- Select the desired option from the Chat Mode dropdown.
-The dropdown only appears for Chat profile types and when the required deployment types can be resolved.
+2. Select the desired option from the Chat Mode dropdown.
+The dropdown only appears for Chat profile types and when the required default deployments are configured.

-- When Conversation is selected, a Voice dropdown appears.
-Available voices are fetched from the resolved text-to-speech deployment.
+3. When Conversation is selected, a Voice dropdown appears.
+Available voices are fetched from the configured text-to-speech provider.
 If no voice is selected, the default voice from site settings (or the provider's default) is used.

 Once configured, the selected chat mode applies to all chat UIs associated with that profile: